duartegroup/cgbind/doc/index.rst

 ========

 cgbind is a Python toolkit designed for the construction, analysis and property prediction of metallocages.
-Examples on how to use the Python API are avalible here, as well as a full reference for the main object available.
+Examples on how to use the Python API are avalible here, as well as a full reference for the main objects and methods.
 A web app interface is available at `cgbind.com <http://cgbind.com>`_ and provides most of the functionality within the toolkit with improvements planned!